GRC-SummerSchool/learn-python/FurtherLessons/exceptions.md

 You rerun your code, and 4 hours later, you crash again because of something else.
 Your 5-hour calculation has now taken you at least 12 hours, plus time for re-writing and debugging.

 Now imagine that instead, when you hit that first `ZeroDivisionError`, your code first saved the file, and a couple of key variables.
 When you fixed the issue, you re-ran the code by loading those variables, and started right from where you left off.
 And that your code did that, not only with a `ZeroDivisionError`, but with _any_ fatal error or interruption.
-It's even possible to guard against `KeyboardInterrupt`s because you had to stop your code early since a college needed to use the computer.
+It's even possible to guard against `KeyboardInterrupt`s because you had to stop your code early since a colleague needed to use the computer.

 Exception handling is about expecting the unexpected, and keeping your code running regardless.